craue/TwigExtensionsBundle/README.md

 ## StringHelperExtension

+Provides a `substr` function wrapping PHP's `substr` function.

-Provides a `trailingDot` filter for ensuring that a text ends with a dot.
+Also provides a `trailingDot` filter for ensuring that a text ends with a dot.
 This comes in handy when using error messages (e.g. for validation) of vendor bundles (which are written like sentences but are missing the trailing dots) together with your own ones (which should include the trailing dot).